github/docs/content/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/managing-your-copilot-subscription/getting-free-access-to-copilot-as-a-student-teacher-or-maintainer.md

 ---
-title: Getting free access to Copilot as a student, teacher, or maintainer
+title: 'Getting free access to Copilot as a student, teacher, or maintainer'
 shortTitle: Get free access
 intro: 'Learn how to use {% data variables.product.prodname_copilot_short %} for free as a student, teacher, or open-source maintainer.'
 versions: